Put Fun on the Schedule—for YOU!

 Which brings me to the point of this entry.
 Of course we love to homeschool or we wouldn’t do it.
 Still, education of our children is intended to lead somewhere.
 What life are you leading that is the exciting, expanded, enticing life of an adult that your children will look forward to attaining purely based on observing your varied and stimulating experiences?
 When your kids see you, do they see someone who has found their groove, who has outlets, hobbies, and interests of their own?

 In other words, are YOU having any fun?

 Last night I spent the evening with a local chapter of our homeschooling network.
 I shared about getting out of the mid-winter blues, about the power of taking time for yourself, of living your own learning journey in front of your kids.
-I also mentioned, because it seemed like a good idea at the time, that moms deserve to have a little fun of their own.
-Then I put out a tray of interesting objects: a blue candle, a floral teacup, a ball of rubber bands, an eraser, a paint brush, a fossil, a salt shaker, knitting, a chocolate bar and red nail polish.
+I also mentioned, because it seemed like a good idea at the time, that parents deserve to have a little fun of their own.
+Then I put out a tray of interesting objects: a blue candle, a floral teacup, a ball of rubber bands, an eraser, a paint brush, a fossil, a salt shaker, knitting, a chocolate bar, and red nail polish.

-I asked the moms to freewrite about the night’s conversation in light of the objects they selected.
+I asked the moms at the meeting to freewrite about the night’s conversation in light of the objects they selected.
 The hostess wrote such a wonderful piece, I asked her if I could share it with you.
 She chose the red nail polish and I think gets to the heart of what I was hoping to convey last night:

 Red nail polish—my favorite!